 How to make a snow storm in a jar

-- Fill your jar about three-fourths full with baby oil.
-In a separate bowl, blend water and a few tablespoons of white paint.
+- Fill your jar about half of the way full with baby oil.
+In a separate bowl, blend water and a few tablespoons of your white paint.

-- Drop your Alka-Seltzer tablet into the jar, and take a step back.
-Watch the storm whirl in the jar right before your eyes!
+- Drop your Alka-Seltzer tablet into the jar and take a step back.
+The Alka-Seltzer tablet will activate and you can watch the storm whirl in the jar right before your eyes!

 Here’s the science behind this storm science experiment.
 Because oil is less dense than water, the water will naturally sink to the bottom of the jar.
 When the Alka-Seltzer is dropped into the jar, its interaction with the water creates pressure in an upward direction, and the oil pushes it back down.
 The back and forth pressure is part of what creates the snowstorm.